-Inland Empire manufacturing experienced a mild setback in October.
-The region’s purchasing managers index last month 49.6 last month, down from 51.3 in September, according to the Institute of Applied Research and Policy Analysis at Cal State San Bernardino.
-Though only a slight drop, the decline interrupted five consecutive months …
+The Inland Empire manufacturing sector is growing again.
+The two-county region’s purchasing managers index was 56.2 in September, up from the 51.3 index recorded in August, according to a report released Oct.
+4 by the Institute of Applied Research and Policy Analysis at Cal State San Bernardino.
+More important than …

 Read More »